H-3 Standard Operating Procedures

 Concerns

 The major concern with using H-3 is that it cannot be easily monitored during it's use, therefore, special precautions are needed to keep the work environment clean.
-The regular use of wipe testing is the only way to insure that your work space is not contaminated.
+The regular use of wipe testing is the only way to ensure that your work space is not contaminated.
 Contamination on the skin will not likely cause a significant dose to the dead layer of skin, however, it could lead to the internal absorption of H-3.
 The ingestion annual limit of intake (ALI) is 80 millicuries.

 Shielding